jordymeow/ai-engine/readme.txt

 Build custom AI-powered forms that handle text, images, audio, or file uploads.
 Create advanced apps with conditional logic.

 🧠 **Knowledge & Embeddings**
-Fine-tune models, create embeddings, and build knowledge bases from PDFs.
+Create embeddings and build knowledge bases from PDFs.
 Connect with Pinecone, Chroma, Qdrant, or OpenAI Vector Store for semantic search.

 🔧 **Function Calling**
 Connect AI to WordPress functions, WooCommerce, appointments, or custom APIs.
 Let AI interact with your site's data and services in real-time.